Farfel tells a special Fairy Tale infused halloween story to the gang. Previously titled Cat Lady Roulette.

 “Was it scary?”

 “A bit.
 The boy had been wearing his red and blue spider costume in preparation for weeks.
 That Halloween night, he’d built traps of blankets and sheets, all meant to capture Farfel Falafel.
 It was in fleeing such a trap that Farfel Falafel found himself downstairs in the apartment building, unaccompanied by his humans for the first time.”

 “On Halloween, Uncle Farfel?”
 Rooster scooped up another treat from the candy bowl.
 “Weren’t you scared they’d think you were in league with the devil and chase you?”

 “Not at all.
 Remember, I wore the baby bear costume.
-Dressed up as one of them.
-I hid in plain sight.”
+Dressed up as one of them, I hid in plain sight.”

 “Get to the part about the evil witches,” said Bob, who didn’t care about being chased by children, not when there was a real story to be heard.

-She then invited him to the kitchen for what used to be the polar bear cat’s favorite treat.
+She then invited Farfel Falafel to the kitchen to enjoy the polar bear cat’s favorite treat.

 “Seal meat?”
 Bob guessed.